tfeb/tfeb-lisp-tools/README.md

 - `pretend` will cause it not to actually require the module, default `nil`;
 - `force` will cause it to forcibly require the module (by removing it from `*modules*`as the first step), default `nil`;
 - `compile` will cause it to attempt to compile the module if it gets a source file name, default `nil`;
+- `fallback` , if non-`nil`, should be a fallback function which will be be used to try to require a module if no location for it can be found, default `nil`;
 - `error` means that failure to require a module is an error, default `t`;
-- `module-path-descriptions` is the list of module path-descriptions, default `*module-path-descriptions*`.
+- `module-path-descriptions` is the list of module path-descriptions, default `*module-path-descriptions*`;

-Other keyword arguments are allowed which are passed to possible wrapper functions, not described here (see the source).
+- `wrapper-arguments` is a list of keyword arguments passed to wrappers, default `'()`;

+Wrappers are not yet documented.

 `require-module` returns:

 - its first argument and `t` if the module was loaded;
 - its first argument and `nil` if the module was already loaded (no search is done in this case);
+- the first value returned by the `fallback` function and `t` if it is given and no location was found;
-- `nil` and `nil` if `error` is `nil` and the module was not found.
+- `nil` and `nil` if there is no fallback, `error` is `nil` and the module was not found.

 `require-module` relies on `require` to do the actual work of loading the file and most of the work of maintaining `*modules*`.
 It will only search (and thus only call `require` on the results of the search) if the module is not already present on `*modules*`, either because it was not there before the call or because it's just removed it due to the `force` option.